chanmini-kavinya/chicago-crime-mapreduce/Report.md

 - **Java Version:** JDK 11
 - **Python Version:** Python 3.x (used for mapper, reducer, and result interpretation scripts)
 - **HDFS:** Configured for input/output storage.
-- **Scripts:** Bash scripts automate upload, execution, and result interpretation.
+- **Scripts:** Bash scripts are used to automate data upload to HDFS, run the MapReduce jobs, and process the results.

 - **Evidence of installation:**
   <br/>